 That digital camera quickly turned into a film camera and, since then, I have worked with analog photography as my primary medium.
 In 2014, I graduated from the University of Texas at Austin with a Bachelor of Arts in Studio Art.

-I spent about six years documenting the underground heavy metal music scene in Austin on black and white film.
-This project is called “Kids of the Black Hole” and consists of images of friends and acquaintances at metal bars and shows from 2012-2018.
-Check out some of these images on my other instagram account.
+My first major project involved documenting underground heavy metal music scene in Austin on black and white film.
+This project is called “Kids of the Black Hole” and consists of images of friends and acquaintances at metal bars and shows beginning in 2012.
+Check out some of these images here or on my other instagram account.

 While my photographs have changed significantly in style, the common ground is that I have always photographed what feels intensely personal to me.
 When I moved to Austin, I did not know a soul and was quickly accepted into the metal family.
 I truly discovered myself in this supportive community.
 It was only by feeling supported and nurtured that I had the courage to seek out different avenues of creative fulfillment.

 As I started to feel strongly about the #metoo and feminist movement, it was through the strength and confidence I had gained from the metal community that I felt able to pursue this new passion.

 I recently moved from Austin to Asheville, NC.
 This move is something that I have wanted to do for some time now but didn't for a variety of reasons.
 I have finally gotten to a point in my life where I refuse to be afraid and refuse to not put myself first.
 So, I am hiding away on the mountain to focus on myself and what is important to me.
 I hope to explore all of the things that I didn't make time for while in Austin and reconnect with what matters and start fresh.
 I'm excited for a new beginning.

 My focus now is on contributing to the feminist movement, with photography as my primary outlet.
 Research is an integral part of my process.